rhw-repo/rock-paper-scissors/README.md

 App to play Rock, Scissors Paper Against The Computer.
-Will use a script.js file (to be added), GUI (to be added), see algorithm.txt for pseudocode.
+GUI (to be added).